-Last summer, Liv was on the Tube home from a family party with her mom and dad.
-Earlier that day, her mom had commented on her skirt, saying, "You can’t wear that on the Tube," but it was a hot day and she wanted to wear a skirt, so she did.
-"We were just talking — I think we were teasing dad — and there were two guys in suits opposite us.
-Suddenly, one of them turned to the other one angrily and went ‘What the fuck are you doing?
+In the summer of last year, Liv was on the Tube home from a family party with her mum and dad and everything was pretty normal.
+Her mum had commented on her skirt earlier that day, saying, "You can’t wear that on the Tube", but it was a hot day and she wanted to wear a skirt so she did.
+"We were just talking – I think we were teasing Dad – and there were two guys in suits opposite us.
+Suddenly, one of them turned to the other one angrily and went, ‘What the fuck are you doing?
 What the fuck are you doing!?
 You’ve just been taking pictures up that girl's skirt!’"

-There was a second of silence before Liv realized he was talking about her.
-"I didn’t say anything, but then he pointed at me and turned to my parents, saying: 'He’s been taking pictures up your daughter's skirt, I’ve seen him!
+There was a second of silence before Liv realised he was talking about her.
+"I didn’t say anything, but then he pointed at me and turned to my parents, saying, 'He’s been taking pictures up your daughter's skirt, I’ve seen him!
 Go on, show them.
 Show them!'"

 They’d just pulled into their stop and Liv didn’t know what to do, so, like most of us would, she just stood up and got off the train.
 "I could feel everyone's eyes on me, I felt so humiliated."

 Not a word was exchanged between Liv and her parents as they went up the escalators, so she looked at her dad.
 "I remember his face.
 I’d never seen him look like that before.
-He looked so sad and guilty and…hopeless."
-Then, from a place of anger at the situation, her mom turned to her: "I told you not to wear that skirt!"
+He looked so sad and guilty and… hopeless."
+Then, from a place of anger at the situation, her mum turned to her: "I told you not to wear that skirt!"
 Understandably, Liv was hurt.
 "I just looked at her and I burst into tears.
 I was so upset that she’d said that.
-I couldn’t believe the she’d done the classic thing of: ‘It’s your fault.’
+I couldn’t believe she’d done the classic thing of: ‘It’s your fault’.
 I know she didn’t mean it like that and I know she was frustrated, but it really hurt."

 Liv tells me they continued the journey home in silence.
-"It’s awful being sexualized by someone else anyway, but in front of your parents…it was horrible."
-She explains that she thinks her mom was coming from a place of pragmatism: "Her opinion is that there are bad people around, and you have to do everything you can to keep yourself safe."
+"It’s awful being sexualised by someone else anyway, but in front of your parents… it was horrible."
+She explains that she thinks her mum was coming from a place of pragmatism: "Her opinion is that there are bad people around, and you have to do everything you can to keep yourself safe."
 We talk for a second about victim blaming and how it perpetuates the problem.